tadin001/pttest/_posts/2018-08-27-introducing-source-code-link-for-nuget-packages.md

 ### Using `nuspec`

 If you are using a `nuspec` file for packaging, you will need to add a repository tag within your nuspec.
-For example, take a look at [NUnit's nuspec][3]: <package xmlns="http://schemas.microsoft.com/packaging/2013/05/nuspec.xsd"> <metadata minClientVersion="2.12"> <!-- .. snipped ... --></metadata></package>
+For example, take a look at [NUnit's nuspec][3]: <!-- .. snipped ... -->

           <!-- Add this line and making the URL targets your project -->
           <repository type="git" url="https://github.com/nunit/nunit" />